Early Years Funding

 1 September to 31 December The beginning of term on or after 1 January

 For example - Your child was born on 15 February 2015.
-You can get free childcare when the next term starts after 1 April 2018.
+You can get funded childcare when the next term starts after 1 April 2018.

-The free early education and childcare must be with an approved childcare provider.
+The funded early education and childcare must be with an approved childcare provider.

 It stops once your child starts reception class in a state school.

 Eligibility for 2-year-olds

 Your 2-year-old can get funded early education and childcare if you get one of the following:

 - income support